-They discovered that we don’t actually want anyone touching us, like strangers at the supermarket who somehow think it’s OK to rub our baby bumps.
+They discovered that we don’t actually want anyone touching us, like strangers at the supermarket who somehow think it’s OK to rub our tummies.

 They refer to our need for personal space, particularly in the third trimester, as a “space bubble” and geez, we wished this actually existed.

 “This is the area immediately surrounding the body that our brain constantly monitors, as it is where the majority of interactions with the external world occur,” reports Science Daily.